RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab2-byodocker.md

 ```

 {{% alert info %}}
-An image stream can be used to automatically perform an action, such as updating a deployment, when a new image, such as a new version of the guestbook image, is created.
+An image stream can be used to automatically perform an action, such as updating a deployment, when a new image, in our case a new version of the guestbook image, is created.
 {{% /alert %}}

-> <i class="fa fa-terminal"></i> The app is running in a pod, let's look at that
+> <i class="fa fa-terminal"></i> The app is running in a pod, let's look at that:

 ```
 $ oc describe pods